wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 <tr>
 <td width="50%">
 <strong>Self-Service Purchase of Additional Tanzu Observability Capacity</strong>
+{% include note.html content="The self-service purchase of additional capacity is currently available only to customers with monthly billable commit contracts who have connected their Wavefront instances to VMware Cloud Services organizations." %}
 <p>
 Super Admin users can now add more capacity to their existing Tanzu Observability subscriptions.<br/>
 <ol>